gaperez64/gnns/README.md

 # Graph Neural Networks
-This is a reimplementation of Kipf & Welling's graph convolutional networks in Tensorflow 2.0.
+This is a reimplementation of Kipf & Welling's graph convolutional networks in Python 3 with Tensorflow 2.
 Additionally, several modifications and alternative architectures are implemented for the purpose of comparison.

 ## Datasets
 We recycle Kipf & Welling's datasets.
-That is we use citation network data (Cora, Citeseer or Pubmed).
+That is we use citation network data (Cora, Citeseer, or Pubmed).
 The original datasets can be found here: http://www.cs.umd.edu/~sen/lbc-proj/LBC.html.
-In the data directory we use dataset splits provided by https://github.com/kimiyoung/planetoid and described in the following article:
+The citeseer dataset has been "fixed" by Kipf due to isolated nodes.
+In the `res` directory we use dataset splits provided by https://github.com/kimiyoung/planetoid and described in the following article:
 ```
 @article{DBLP:journals/corr/YangCS16,
   author    = {Zhilin Yang and